benbalter/benbalter.github.com/resume.md

 * Lead the efforts of the world’s largest software development network to encourage adoption of open source, open data, and open government philosophies across all levels of government.
 * Named one of the [top 25 most influential people in government and technology](http://fedscoop.com/top-federal-it-and-tech-folks-under-40/).

-### Executive Office of the President
+#### Executive Office of the President

-Washington, D.C.
-{: .location}

-#### Presidential Innovation Fellow
+##### Presidential Innovation Fellow

 July 2012 — January 2013
 {: .date}

 * As member of inaugural class of high-profile White House initiative, served as entrepreneur in residence reimagining the role of technology in brokering the relationship between citizens and government while injecting a more startup-like culture within government.
 * Described by the US Chief Technology Officer as "the baddest of the badass innovators," and by the White House Director of Digital Strategy as "<a href="http://www.youtube.com/watch?v=uhtlOYOhE8w#t=51m12s">lightning in a bottle</a>."
 * Within six months, saw four distinct open-source products from conception to production, including research, prototyping, usability, development, testing, and stakeholder outreach using then-atypical api-first architecture.
 * Ensured compliance with Privacy Act, Paperwork Reduction Act, and Federal Information Security Management Act including drafting of multiple formal notices on behalf of the government for publication in the Federal Register.

-#### Fellow, Office of the US Chief Information Officer
+##### Fellow, Office of the US Chief Information Officer

 January 2012 — August 2012
 {: .date}